 For fixed price contracts in which costs cannot be dependably estimated, revenue is recognized on the completed-contract method.
 A contract is considered complete when all significant costs have been incurred or the item has been accepted by the customer.
-The aggregate effects of changes in estimates relating to long-term contracts did not have a significant effect on net income or diluted net income per share in fiscal 2009, 2008 or 2007.
+The aggregate effects of changes in estimates relating to long-term contracts did not have a material effect on net income from consolidated operations in fiscal 2010, 2009 or 2008.